totemo/watson/README.md

 When the player name is not known, then by default the screenshot just ends up in .minecraft/screenshots/.
 But Watson can be configured to place the screenshot in a subdirectory based on the current date and time.
 For example, "/w config ss_date_directory yyyy-MM-dd" would put the screenshot in a subdirectory based on the full numeric year, month and day, e.g. 2013-03-15.
 Whereas "/w config ss_date_directory MMMM yyyy" would use the long name of the month, e.g. "March 2013".
 There are many options and they are described in greater detail in the section on the Configuration File.

+### Prism Support

+Although Watson was originally developed for use with LogBlock, some basic support for Prism has recently been added.
+Watson can now display "break", "place" and "pour" actions for any queries that return extended results (i.e. contain coordinates).
+In order for Watson to show Prism inspector results, Prism must be configured to <i>always</i> return extended results, as follows:

+    messenger:
+      always-show-extended: true

+If that configuration setting is not made, it is still possible to get extended results from <i>lookups</i> using the -extended parameter:

+    /prism l r:20 p:totemo -extended

+By default, Prism groups together what it considers to be related edits.
+For example, if a player placed red wool 5 minutes ago and just now places green wool, Prism may report that as placing multiple red wool 5 minutes ago.
+In order for watson to show individual edits, it is necessary to configure Prism to report each edit separately by setting lookup-auto-group to false in the configuration of the plugin.

+At the time of writing, Watson does not support automatically calculating stone:diamond ratios, or automatically paging through results when used with Prism.

 ### Configuration File

 Watson's main configuration settings are stored in ".minecraft/mods/watson/configuration.yml".
 They can be changed using the "/w config" command.
 If a setting can be either "on" or "off", omitting a value for it in "/w config" will reverse the current value.